Nice Carnival

 The King is accompanied by more than fifty giant-headed puppets, the Grosses Tetes.

-Just one puppet can weigh over two tons and tower over the watching crowds at twelve meters high.
+One puppet can weigh over two tons and tower over the watching crowds at twelve meters high.

 Far from grey skies and full of excitement, Nice at Carnaval time is a riot of colour and commotion.